zucchett/NanoSkim/README.md

 `cmsenv`

+Then, install the *nanoAOD-tools* package.
+Follow the instructions on the github page `https://github.com/cms-nanoAOD/nanoAOD-tools`, section "Checkout instructions: CMSSW".

+#### Standalone (untested)

+Install the *nanoAOD-tools* package.
+Follow the instructions on the github page `https://github.com/cms-nanoAOD/nanoAOD-tools`, section "Checkout instructions: standalone".
+Python 2.7 and ROOT have to be installed first.

+### Installation of the package

-2. Clone the repository in the `src` directory:
+Clone the repository in the `src` directory:

+`cd $CMSSW_BASE/src`

  - with SSH: `git clone git@github.com:zucchett/NanoSkim.git`

  - with HTTPS: `git clone https://github.com/zucchett/NanoSkim.git`

-3. Compile with `scram b`.
+if in a CMSSW environment, compile with `scram b`.

 Check the individial packages for futher instructions.